ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A76_1275112``: This applies errata 1275112 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r3p0 of the CPU.

+-  ``ERRATA_N1_1315703``: This applies errata 1315703 workaround to Neoverse-N1
+   CPU.
+This needs to be enabled only for revision <= r3p0 of the CPU.

 DSU Errata Workarounds
 ----------------------